Kokkyō no nagai tonneru wo nukeru to, yukiguni de atta

 At Echigo Yuzawa station visit the Ponshukan (sake museum) to sample the famous Niigata sake, and then ride the old original Joetsu line (not the Joetsu Shinkansen!) from Echigo Yuzawa to Takasaki (with a change at Minakami) to experience the original Snow Country railway.
 If you get off at Doai to check out the crazy underground stairs & platform, it’ll be at least one hour before the next train comes through – but the stairs alone apparently take ten minutes, so an hour seems about right to descend, check it out and snap some pics, and climb back out (the underground platform is for northbound trains i.e. trains heading to Yuzawa; the above-ground platform is for trains going south to Minakami).
 Note that if you’re using a JR Tokyo Wide Pass, the 40-minute ride from Yuzawa to Minakami isn’t covered so you’ll have to buy a one-way ticket (670 yen at time of writing); with a full JR Pass, it’s all completely covered.
 At Takasaki station you can then board any of the frequent bullet trains back to Tokyo (50 to 60 minutes).

-(This page contains an affiliate link i.e. if you follow the link from this page to Amazon and make a purchase, 4corners7seas will receive a commission from Amazon.
-This commission comes out of Amazon’s profit margin at no extra cost to you; thank you in advance should you choose to do so!)
+(This page contains affiliate links i.e. if you follow the links from this page to Japan Rail Pass or Amazon and make a purchase, 4corners7seas will receive a commission from them.
+This commission comes out of their profit margin at no extra cost to you; thank you in advance should you choose to do so!)